-The AD9361 contains two identical synthesizers to generate the required LO signals for the RF signal paths:-one for the receiver and one for the transmitter.
+The AD9364 contains two identical synthesizers to generate the required LO signals for the RF signal paths-one for the receiver and one for the transmitter.
 Phase-locked loop (PLL) synthesizers are fractional-N designs incorporating completely integrated voltage controlled oscillators (VCOs) and loop filters.
-In TDD operation, the synthesizers turn on and off as appropriate for the RX and TX frames.
-In FDD mode, the TX PLL and the RX PLL can be activated simultaneously.
+In TDD mode, the synthesizers turn on and off as appropriate for the Rx and Tx frames.
+In FDD mode, the Tx PLL and the Rx PLL can be activated at the same time.
 These PLLs require no external components.